Batch convert Word documents to PDF using Power Automate

 Batch convert DOCX to PDF - Get file content

-It will get the file content and pass it to the Convert DOCX to PDF action.
+It will get the file content and pass it to the Convert to PDF action.

 Create connection in Power Automate flow